user-edit10 Sep 2022

 • The demand and supply factor affects the commodity's price.
 If the demand for a specific commodity is high (i.e., there are more buyers than sellers), then the price of that commodity will rise.
 In contrast, if the demand for the same commodity is low (i.e., there are more sellers than buyers), then the price of that commodity will be low.

-• A commodities demand is dependent on its current & future use.
+• A commodity demand is dependent on its current & future use.

 For example, heating costs will likely increase if the weather is cold.
 Therefore, the price of natural gas will increase due to high demand as a commodity.

-• Exports and imports can be affected by political events and policies.
+• Political events and policies can affect exports and imports.
 For example, higher import duties can raise commodity prices.

 • In a weak economy, the demand for commodities is often low, especially those related to construction and transportation.
 In contrast, a booming economy increases demand, resulting in higher prices.